MolSSI/QCSchema/docs/source/spec_components.rst

 Basis Quantities
 ~~~~~~~~~~~~~~~~

 The schema supports the export of basis quantities such as the overlap matrix or the orbitals.
+TBD